AlexsLemonade/training-modules/workshop-releases.md

     We have usually used the format `2025-june`.
   - Set the `modules` to a list of the modules that will be used in the training workshop.
     These modules will be copied to the Docker image `/etc/skel` directory with only the `-live.Rmd` notebooks, ready for participants to use.
-  - Set the `refernce-modules` to a list of the modules that will be used as reference material for the training workshop.
+  - Set the `reference-modules` to a list of the modules that will be used as reference material for the training workshop.
     These modules will be copied to the Docker image `/etc/skel` directory with completed notebooks.
 - File a pull request with these changes to `master`.
   - Merging the pull request will [Build Docker Image](https://github.com/AlexsLemonade/training-modules/actions/workflows/build-docker.yml) Action, which will build and push a Docker image to `ccdl/training_rstudio:edge` with the specified modules in the `/etc/skel` directory.